emfcamp/badge-2024-documentation/docs/tildagon-apps/development.md

 Afterwards, you'll learn how to [update state while an app is minimized](#update-app-state-while-minimised), how to [draw multiple objects](#draw-multiple-objects), and how to [add asynchronous functionality](#asynchronous-functionality).

+!!! tip ""

+    If you would like to dive straight in, follow this tutorial to [build a snake app](./snake.md).

 #### Common Usage

 !!! important ""